 In general, financial services providers must comply with the Central Bank's Consumer Protection Code 2012.

-Instead of directly pursuing you, the debtor, for debts, creditors sometimes sell the debt to a private collection agency.
-There are a number of private debt collection agencies operating in Ireland.
-They are not regulated.
+Instead of directly pursuing you for the debt, creditors sometimes sell the debt to a private collection agency.
+Such agencies are not subject to authorisation and supervision in their own right by the Central Bank.

-Under the Central Bank's Consumer Protection Code 2012, a financial services provider that is regulated by the Central Bank cannot phone you or visit you in connection with your loan without your consent between 9 pm and 9 am on weekdays or at any time on a Sunday or public holiday.
+Under the Consumer Protection Code 2012, a financial services provider that is regulated by the Central Bank cannot phone you in connection with your loan without your consent between 9 pm and 9 am, Monday to Saturday, or at any time on a Sunday or public holiday.
 They can only visit you in person if you have given your informed consent to the visit.

-A lender is not permitted to call you or to visit you at your place of work unless you are also living there, or unless all reasonable efforts to contact you elsewhere have failed.
-Only the person involved in the loan can be contacted in connection with it.
-This means that your lender cannot contact your employer or a member of your family in relation to your loan.
+The lender is not permitted to call you or to visit you at your place of work unless you are also living there, or unless all reasonable efforts to contact you elsewhere have failed.
+Only the person involved in the loan can be contacted about it.
+This means that your lender cannot contact your employer or a member of your family about your loan.

-If you do not engage with your lender, your lender will most likely initiate legal proceedings to recover the debt.
+If you do not engage with your creditor, they can initiate legal proceedings to recover the debt.

 All debt collectors, including private individuals and debt collection agencies, are covered by Section 11 of the Non-Fatal Offences against the Person Act 1997.
 This provides that a person is guilty of an offence if he/she makes any demand for payment of a debt and if:

 If you are subjected to such behaviour by your creditor or by a debt collection agency, you should report the matter to the Garda Síochána.
 Anyone found guilty of offences under the Act is subject to large fines and up to 14 years in prison.